 When Baird is asked to improvise a bomb with few parts available, he replies, "Regular or extra strength?"

-Marcus, too, was meant to be an "intelligent badass" by the design team.
-Even though he doesn't show it as much as Baird, he seems to be able to come up with complicated military tactics on the fly in stressful situations, and he definitely has motivations beyond those of the average Space Marine action hero.
+Marcus, too, is meant to be an "intelligent badass" by the design team, though it only really comes across in Karen Traviss's novels.
+Baird is more of a techie, but Marcus is very well-read and smart, though in his case its more that he can come up with complicated military tactics on the fly in stressful situations, and he definitely has motivations beyond those of the average Space Marine action hero.